Hecke algebras

 (gens = Matrix{Pol{Int64}}[[x²;;], [x²;;]], F = [1;;])

-returns true or false, according to whether a given set r of elements corresponding to the standard generators of the reflection group H.W defines a representation of the Hecke algebra H or not.
+returns true or false, according to whether a given set r of elements in bijection with gens(H.W) defines a representation of the Hecke algebra H or not; isrepresentation(W,r) is equivalent to isrepresentation(hecke(W)),r).
+If details=true the functions gives details of the cause of a failure.

 julia> H=hecke(coxgroup(:F,4))